-A suicide bomber attacked a police chief outside his house in northwestern Pakistan on Friday, missing him but killing three other officers and five civilians, officials said.
+A suicide bomber attacked the convoy of a regional police chief in northwestern Pakistan on Friday, killing three police officers and five civilians, officials said.

-The suicide attacker, who was on foot, hit the first vehicle in a convoy as it emerged from the police chief's residence in the city of Mardan, killing eight people and wounding 15 others, said District Mayor Himayat Ali.
+The attacker, who was on foot, hit the first vehicle in the convoy as it emerged from the police chief's residence in the city of Mardan.
+District mayor Himayat Ali said eight people died and another 15 were wounded.

-Police chief Akhtar Ali Shah told reporters that he didn't see the attacker but heard a large explosion at the main gate moments after he got into his vehicle.
+Police chief Akhtar Ali Shah, who escaped unhurt, told reporters that he didn't see the attacker but heard a large explosion at the main gate moments after he got into his vehicle.

 "I was the target but such attacks cannot stop us from doing our duty," said Shah.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>